ormergi/ovn-kubernetes/docs/okeps/okep-5085-localnet-api.md

 - As a user I want to be able to connect my workloads (pod/VMs) to the localnet the admin created in my namespace.
 - As a user I want my workloads to be able to communicate with each other over the localnet network.
 - As a user I want my connected VMs to the localnet network to be able to migrate from one node to another, having its localnet network interface IP address unchanged.
+- As an admin I want to be able to perform day2 changes to the localnet topology spec following env changes.
+  - Change VLAN, e.g: following the being used has been decommissioned.
+  - Changing MTU, e.g: following HW has been changed requiring MTU re-alignment.
+  - Change the localnet topology bridge-mapping, e.g.: following a requirement to connect to different interfaces on the node.
+  - When I use OVN-K IP assignment, I am able to add/remove excluded IP addresses from the subnet the platform uses, because the external network introduced a new service requiring an additional reserved IP address.
+- As an admin I want to have indication whether the connected workloads require restart after I change the loclanet topology spec.

 ## Proposed Solution

+### Summary
 Extend the CUDN CRD to enable creating user-defined networks over localnet topology.
 Since the CUDN CRD is targeted for cluster-admin users, it enables preventing non-admin users performing changes that could disrupt the cluster or impact the physical network to which the workloads would connect to.

+Allow spec mutability for the CUDN localnet topology spec.

+Add status condition to indicate whether connected workloads require restart, following localnet topology spec change.

 #### Localnet using `NetworkAttachmentDefinition`
 As of today OVN-K enables multi-homing including localnet topology networks using NADs